What Is Ionization Energy?

 As we move from left to right across a period, the ionization energy of elements increases.
 This is due to the decrease in the size of atoms across a period.
 The valence electrons get closer to the nucleus of an atom as we move from left to right due to increased nuclear charge.
 The force of attraction between the nucleus and the electrons increases and hence more energy is required to remove an electron from the valence shell.

-This was just a brief layout about the ionisation energy and its trend in the periodic table.
-To know more about properties of elements (such as ionization enthalpy) and their trends in the periodic table, please download BYJU’S – the learning app.
+This was just a brief layout of the ionization energy and its trend in the periodic table.
+To know more about the properties of elements (such as ionization enthalpy) and their trends in the periodic table, please download BYJU’S – the learning app.